oussamabouyahia/personal-dashboard/README.md

 # React + Vite
+this is a small react app for a personal dashboard , shows clearly a separation of concerns, I tried to separate logic(via hooks) from UI and use components UI folder and another folder for hooks. the app is responsive and to adapt with different viewports using tailwind. for data visualization I used recharts.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.